JuheonChu/DickinsonFYSAssignment/README.md

 ## Dataset

   ### DickinsonFirstYearSeminar.xlsx excel spreadsheet
-  Once we parse the dataset provided by college via `parse.py` into a format that is loaded into our `run.py`, we have the following data structure that store student   information to   assign first-year students across seminars.
+  When we parse the dataset provided by college via `parse.py`, this results in producing `DickinsonFirstYearSeminar.xlsx` file which is able to be loaded into our `run.py`.
+This file contains the following student information.
   - citizenship
     - student_id: Student id that uniquely identifies each student in Dickinson.
     - citizenship: 0 (internatinoal students) or 1 (U.S domestic students).